Psychological Safety – The Invisible Hazard In Your Workplace

 Now in the light of all this discussion, let’s take a look at scenario 2.
 Undoubtedly, it appears to be a workplace where the leadership is committed to creating a space in which employees feel safe and encouraged to bring forward their opinions, ideas, disagreements, as well as suggestions for improvement.
 Thus, a “psychologically safe” work environment.
-Such a climate is worth building since it encourages creativity and empowers employees to share innovative ideas, suggestions, and report errors and mistakes.
-This isn’t just advantageous for long-term company growth, but also helps identify possible hazards and areas of improvement in a timely manner, ultimately reducing the possibility of accidents and injuries on-the-job.
+Such a climate is worth building since it encourages creativity and empowers employees to share innovative ideas and suggestions, and report errors and mistakes.
+This isn't just advantageous for long-term company growth, but also helps identify possible hazards and areas of improvement in a timely manner, ultimately reducing the possibility of accidents and injuries on-the-job.

 According to Jeanette Black, associate professor at the University of Wisconsin-Stout, “Embracing psychological safety means taking a more holistic approach to the workplace and organizational practices and putting employees at the center of your culture.
 Doing so can not only enhance the experience of coming to work, but also physical safety, productivity, and profitability.”

-So, the key takeaway is that by ‘seeing’ the invisible hazard – silence – in the workplace managers can begin the process of employee engagement, worker confidence, meaningful conversations, and valuable reports that contribute to a successful, fearless and a safe and healthful workplace for both the employers and employees.
+So, the key takeaway is that by ‘seeing’ the invisible hazard – silence – in the workplace managers can begin the process of employee engagement, worker confidence, meaningful conversations, and valuable reports that contribute to a successful, fearless and safe, and healthful workplace for both the employers and employees.